LivZGit/Applied-AI-ML-Capstone/Part-1/README.md

 ### Project Overview

 The objective of this part is to understand the dataset before building any machine learning model.
-The dataset was loaded, cleaned, analyzed and visualized using different EDA techniques.
+The dataset was loaded, cleaned, analyzed, and visualized using different EDA techniques.
 A cleaned dataset was generated which will be used in Part 2 and Part 3 of the capstone project.

 ---